harshitv95/cs542-Design-Patterns-Channel-Popularity/README.md

 are updated to the channel at random intervals.
 These stats on a video help determine the popularity score of that video, and the average popularity score of all videos is the popularity score of the channel.
-The average popularity score of the channel determines whether the channel is Unpopular, Mildly Popular, Highly Popular or Ultra Popular.
+The average popularity score of the channel determines whether the channel is Unpopular, Mildly Popular, Highly Popular or Ultra Popular (refer to the state diagram image in the repo).
 This popularity adjective of a Channel can be represented as States, and the Channel can be considered as Context, and thus the mapping between this problem and the state pattern.